guidance-guarantee-programme/pension_guidance/content/adjustable_income.md

 You have a pot of £80,000 and take a tax-free lump sum of £20,000.
 This leaves you with £60,000 to invest.
 You get an income of £3,000 a year from your investment.
 If you pay 20% tax you’ll get £2,400.
 $E

-If you take the 25% tax-free lump sum, you must move the rest into flexi-access drawdown within 6 months or use one of the [other options](/pension-pot-options).
+If you take the 25% tax-free lump sum, you must get an adjustable income with the rest or use one of the [other options](/pension-pot-options).

 You can move your pot gradually – you don’t have to move it all at once.
 Each time you move a sum, 25% is tax free.